Connect with others who understand.

 A 2021 study found that clopidogrel can cause severe fatigue in some people.
 However, this side effect is very rare and only occurs in people who are more sensitive to clopidogrel.

-Other Causes of Fatigue in People Living With PH
+Other Causes of Fatigue in People With PH

-Fatigue caused by blood thinners could add to PH-related fatigue.
-Almost 60 percent of people living with PH experience fatigue.
+Fatigue caused by blood thinners could add to PH or PAH-related fatigue.
+A 2018 study found that almost 60 percent of people living with PH experience general fatigue.
 Some researchers believe decreased oxygen is the main cause of fatigue in PH.
-PH can make it harder for your heart and lungs to deliver oxygen to your brain and the tissues around your body, leading to mental and physical fatigue.
+PH and PAH can make it harder for your heart and lungs to deliver oxygen to your brain and the tissues around your body, leading to mental and physical fatigue.

 • Inflammation — Increased pressure in the pulmonary arteries can cause inflammation, which may lead to symptoms of fatigue.